 Order a meal containing vegetables.
 Vegetables are full of healthy fiber, nutrients and are very low in calories.
 Add extra vegetables to help fill you up.

 If you enjoy carbs, try to avoid anything fried or highly processed (such as fries or white bread).
 Instead choose either rice, regular or sweet potato, whole grains or legumes.

 Tweak your meal: Order creamy sauces and dressing on the side.
 They are usually high in salt, sugar and loaded with bad fat.
 To add flavor to your salad, make your own dressing by using one tablespoon of olive oil and vinegar.
 Instead of creamy pasta sauce opt for a tomato based one.
 Don’t be afraid to ask the server to modify your order.
 If you order a burger, skip the bun and swap your fries for a salad.
 If you must have potatoes, request to have it boiled, grilled or baked.

 Opt for your food to be grilled, baked, steamed or boiled rather than fried.
 This cuts out a lot of saturated fat and calories.
 Remember, your server is there to help you, so you can always request how to prepare your food.

 Dessert: If you like something sweet after your meal, ask for fresh fruit and some plain yogurt.
 Alternatively, you could share a dessert you really want with someone to halve the calories.

 What to skip

-- If the server offers bread to accompany your meal, say no unless it’s 100% whole grain.
+If the server offers bread to accompany your meal, say no unless it’s 100% whole grain.
 Out of sight, out of mind.
-If a bread basket is in front of you and you are hungry, your will power will be tested to the limit.
+If a bread basket is in front of you and you’re hungry, your willpower will be tested to the limit.
 Better to avoid this scenario and make it easier for yourself.
-Even if the bread looks brown and you think it is wholegrain, unfortunately it is usually white refined bread, dyed brown.
+Even if the bread looks brown and you think it is whole grain, unfortunately, it is usually white refined bread, dyed brown.